mmmorris1975/aws-runas/docs/usage.md

 Use the `-e` option to display the date and time which the cached credentials will expire.
 If `profile` arg is specified, display the expiration for the credentials used with the given profile, otherwise use the 'default' profile.
 Specifying the profile name may be useful if you have multiple profiles configured, using different source_profile settings.

+### Showing Profile Identity Information
+Use the `-w` option to display the AWS identity information for the specified profile.
+Use this information to troubleshoot suspected configuration issues to verify that the returned `Account` and `Arn` information lines up with what is configured for the profile.

 ### Assuming Roles